 For detailed holdings in selected subject areas, see Tips for Finding Books.

 E. A. McIlhenny Natural History Collection

 In 1986, LSU purchased the library of New Orleans photographer Clarence John Laughlin, the “father” of American surrealist photography.
-The collection’s focus is on science fiction, fantasy, and mystery writing.
+Comprising more than 30,000 volumes, the collection’s focus is on science fiction, fantasy, and mystery writing.
 Other subjects represented include 20th-century art and design, photography, Victoriana, humor, sex, psychology, spiritualism, and the occult.

 Andrei Codrescu Collection of Outsider Literature

 Codrescu, a Romanian émigré, was a professor of English at Louisiana State University from 1984 until his retirement in 2009.
 The author of more than 30 books, Codrescu was the founding editor of the literary journal Exquisite Corpse.
 The collection contains approximately 5,000 volumes of late 20th-century fiction and poetry, many of which are ephemeral in nature or were published by small presses.
 Codrescu's personal papers are also held in Special Collections.